AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/combined-pages-object-details.md

    * Portfolios
    * Programs

-   For more information, see [Export custom forms and object details in Adobe Workfront](../../workfront-basics/work-with-custom-forms/export-custom-forms-details.md).
+   For more information, see [Export custom forms and object details](../../workfront-basics/work-with-custom-forms/export-custom-forms-details.md).

 1. (Conditional) If you have made edits, click **Save Changes**.